-Call the California Secretary of State 1-800-345-VOTE (English) or 1-800-232-VOTA (Spanish).
+Call the California Secretary of State 1-800-345-VOTE (English), 1-800-232-VOTA (Spanish), or visit their election website.
 Visit your local county elections office's website for local information.

-Visit LetMeVoteCA.org to learn more about voting rights for people impacted by the criminal legal system.
+Visit LetMeVote.org to learn more about voting rights for people impacted by the criminal legal system.